 - C1/C2 forms were considered relatively straight forward.
 With sponsors indicating time required to complete, undertake internal review and submit forms being between 4 - 10 hours of effort.

-- Sponsors indicated updating Product Information (PI)/Consumer Medicines Information (CMI) documents would also be straightforward.
+- Sponsors indicated updating Product Information (PI)/Consumer Medicine Information (CMI) documents would also be straightforward.
 In the event a new PI/CMI had to be created (such as S2 up-scheduling to S3) sponsors would not seek to create one from scratch but leverage a model PI already being used in that schedule.

 - Sponsors did not anticipate up-scheduling to S4 (if they were currently in S2 or S3) would cause any difficulties with respect to GMP conformity.
 The sponsors consulted were all confident their facilities were GMP compliant and also noted those facilities were already manufacturing other S4 products.